Contact

 Department of Aquatic Sciences and Assessment, Division of Geochemistry and Hydrology

-The Division of Geochemistry and Hydrology conducts research and environmental assessment on many aspects of fresh water quality including eutrophication, acidification, heavy metals and drinking water quality.
+The Division of Geochemistry and Hydrology conducts research and environmental assessment on the chemical quality of water, including eutrophication, mercury and carbon cycling.

 Head of division: Jens Fölster